 - Some other means of active job search

-Passive methods of job search do not have the potential to result in a job offer and therefore do not qualify as active job search methods.
+Passive methods of job search do not have the potential to connect job seekers with potential employers and therefore do not qualify as active job search methods.
 Examples of passive methods include attending a job training program or course, or merely reading about job openings that are posted in newspapers or on the Internet.

-The questions used in the interviews are carefully designed to elicit the most accurate picture of each person's labor force activities.
-Some of the major questions that determine employment status are: (The capitalized words are emphasized when read by the interviewers.)
+The questions used in the interviews are carefully designed to obtain the most accurate picture of each person's labor force activities.
+Some of the major questions that determine employment status are as follows (the bolded words are emphasized when read by the interviewers).

 - Does anyone in this household have a business or a farm?